obspy/obspy/CONTRIBUTING.md

 We love pull requests!
 Here's a quick guide:

-First, if the PR is directly related to an already existing issue (which is no PR yet), drop us a note in that issue before opening the PR.
-We can make existing issues into a PR, which avoids duplicated tickets.
+First, if the pull request (PR) is directly related to an already existing issue (which is no PR yet), drop us a note in that issue before opening the PR.
+We can convert existing issues into a PR, which avoids duplicated tickets.
 Otherwise, please follow the ObsPy [branching model](https://github.com/obspy/obspy/wiki/ObsPy-Git-Branching-Model).
+If it is unclear what base branch is appropriate for your code changes, please contact us on gitter, the users mailing list or by opening an issue to discuss the PR first.

  1. Fork the repo.
  2. Make a new branch.
 For feature additions/changes base your new branch at `master`, for pure bugfixes base your new branch at e.g. `maintenance_1.0.x` .